LAST WORDS

 And that, of course, was the Great Groucho Marx - the actual, genuine, indisputable King of All Media.
 Unlike Howard Stern with his 2 self-serving pamphlets, a tv blip and forgettable biopic starring himself, Groucho was a star of burlesque, vaudeville, Broadway, motion pictures, radio and a Peabody Award-winning TV show still being rebranded today.
 Add to that at least 21 best selling books and a victorious Carnegie Hall one-man show in 1972 at age 81.
 Oh, and he sold some albums, too.
 Compared to that, Mr. Stern isn't king of anything but his own ego.

-And compare Groucho's humorous aphorism on his deathbed to how that drunken, bulb-nosed misanthrope W.C.
+And compare Groucho's humorous deathbed aphorism to how that drunken, bulb-nosed misanthrope W.C.
 Fields damned society, mankind, but most unforgivably his fans.

 Josephine Baker (above) was "the most sensational woman anyone ever saw." by Ernest Hemingway, who spent hours talking with her in Paris bars.
 Picasso drew paintings depicting her alluring beauty.
 Jean Cocteau became friendly with her and helped vault her to international stardom.
 In 1966, Fidel Castro invited her to perform at the Teatro Musical de La Habana in Havana, Cuba, at the seventh-anniversary celebrations of his revolution.
 She also refused to perform for segregated audiences in the U.S., even when offered $10,000 by a Miami club.
 (The club eventually met her demands.).
 Her insistence on mixed audiences helped integrate live which she began receiving threats from people claiming to be Ku Klux Klan, publicly stating she was not afraid of them.